open-innovations/yff-data/src/pipeline/qlfs/index.md

 * `AIWI`: Employed rate not in fte, 16-24, SA
 * `AIXT`: Unemployed rate not in fte, 16-24, SA
 * `AIYU`: Economically inactive rate not in fte, 16-24, SA

-We then discard quarters that do not start with Jan, Apr, Jul and Oct.
-The selected quarters are based on alignment with NEET stats, but could also take the most recent months figures as a baseline and work back from there.
+* `JN62`: Total in full-time education, 16-24, SA
+* `AGNT`: Employed level in FTE, 16-24, SA
+* `AGOU`: Unemployed level in FTE, 16-24, SA
+* `AGPV`: Economivally inactive level in FTE, 16-24, SA
+* `AIXB`: Employed rate in FTE, 16-24, SA
+* `AIYC`: Unemployed rate in FTE, 16-24, SA
+* `AIZD`: Economically inactive rate in FTE, 16-24, SA

+We then select every third period starting at the most recent line to avoid overlapping quarters.
 We also convert the quarter from a string to the date representing the start of the quarter (e.g. Jan-Mar 2023 is converted to a proper datetime object at 1-Jan-2023)

-Finally, we filter to the latest 3 years (easily configurable) values, before saving to a [CSV of unemployment for people not in full-time education](https://github.com/open-innovations/yff-data/blob/main/data/qlfs/not_in_education.csv) file for further processing.
+Finally, we save a [CSV of unemployment by education status](https://github.com/open-innovations/yff-data/blob/main/data/qlfs/education_stats.csv) for further processing.

 ## UNEM01 processing